COVESA/vehicle_signal_specification/docs-gen/content/rule_set/data_entry/sensor_actuator.md

 **```elementType```** *[optional]*
 A type that classifies the attribute in regards to the Vehicle Signal domain
-- ```SignalDefinition```: The entry defines a property of a feature of interest.
+- ```SignalType```: The entry defines a property of a feature of interest.

 **```featureOfInterest```** *[optional]*
 The identifier of the physical object whose properties can be observed and possibly manipulated by signals of this type

 **```property```** *[optional]*
-The identifier of the property being reported by signals of this type
+The identifier of the data property or object property being reported by signals of this type.
+For data properties, the `property` itself has a `datatype` and optional constraints on `unit`, `min`, and `max`.
+Those defined for the signal should correspond or provide some explanation of why they differ.
+If `unit`, `min`, or `max` are omitted, they are assumed to default to those defined by the `property`.

 **```description```**
 Describes the meaning and content of the signal.